-Authorities in Kenya's capital, Nairobi, were still working early Sunday to apprehend gunmen who killed 39 people and injured more than 150 others in a brazen attack on a busy shopping mall.
+Authorities in Kenya's capital, Nairobi, are still working early Sunday to apprehend gunmen who killed 39 people and wounded more than 150 others in a brazen attack on a busy shopping mall.

 VOA's reporter in Nairobi says there are concerns that some of the gunmen might have escaped immediately after the attack.

 Kenyan President Uhuru Kenyatta sought to reassure shaken Kenyans in an address to the nation just hours after the attack.
 The president condemned what he called the cowardly act and praised Kenyans for their solidarity in the face of the terrorist threat.

 "Terrorism in and of itself is the philosophy of cowards.
 The way we lead our lives in freedom, unity and consideration for each other represents our victory over those who wish us ill."